Local Well-Posedness of a Modified NSCH-Oldroyd System: PINN-Based Numerical Computation: Numerical simulation on the system

-Since diffusion slows the variation of $F$ toward the equilibrium state $F = I$, the solver becomes more stable, as shown in Figure \ref{fig:F_change}.
-In the figure, we know that introducing non-zero diffusion terms act as the absorbing terms for the change of $F$ variable on the interface area via equation $\eqref{governing_system}_3$ while mixing up the values of $F$.
-As shown in the Figure \ref{fig:F_change}, another reason for the reduced variation in $F$ is the presence of the Neumann boundary condition on $F$. \\
+Comparing Figures \ref{fig:F_change}, \ref{fig:phi_change} we see that diffusion slows the variation of $F$ away from the initial state $F = I$, more than it does to $\phi$, specifically, the variation in F decreases from around $10^{-3}$ to around $10^{-6}$ level whereas that of $\phi$ stays near $10^{-3}$.
+We interpret this as the diffusion by absorbing the change of $F$ on the interface area via equation $\eqref{new_system}_3$ by mixing up the values of $F$.
+As shown in the Figure \ref{fig:F_change}, another reason for the reduced variation in $F$ is the presence of the Neumann boundary condition.